laurilopes/api_docs/v1/documentation/requests.md

 ### Request Signature

-Every request must include a request signature parameter, appended to the clear-text parameters as rsig.
+Every request must include a request signature parameter, appended to the clear-text parameters as `rsig`.
 This ensures that the request originated from an authorized API user and, if applicable, that the user is authorized to perform the requested action.